September 2, 2024 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 No investment is a sure thing.
 But no one is making new land in Texas anytime soon — so the land already here is incredibly valuable.

 While total volume of sales declined in 2023 from the previous couple of years, prices still rose.
-The average value of both cropland and pastureland in Texas increased by more than 7% each from 2022 to 2023, according to the USDA.
+The average value of both cropland and pastureland in Texas increased by more than 3% and 6%, respectively, from 2023 to 2024, according to the USDA.

 Meanwhile, the annual compound 5-year growth rate of farmland in Texas has been near 10% throughout 2024.